More Information About: Do Not Sell My Info...

 To state again, BOOFOLA LLC would never sell your information, EVER!

-We are including this page for the sole purposes of passing this information on to those that do business with BOOFOLA LLC so that you do not have to fill out multiple forms.
+We are including this page for the sole purpose of passing this information on to those that do business with BOOFOLA LLC so that you do not have to fill out multiple forms.

 If you would like to read more about this on the California Attorney General’s Website, click this link: California Consumer Privacy Act (CCPA)